-A health education program for control of taeniasis has been trialled in Tanzania.
+A health education program for control of taeniasis has also been trialled in Tanzania.
 The program consisted of a trained teacher presentation, video, and pamphlet which increased knowledge of cysticercosis in the school children (Mwidunda et al., 2015).
-One of the interesting outcomes of this trial was an increase in the willingness of children to condemn infected pork, there was a converse reduction in willingness to report cysticercosis in their own pigs, partly due to lack of effective treatment available in the study area (Mwidunda et al., 2015).
+One of the interesting outcomes of this trial was an increase in the willingness of children to condemn infected pork, although there was a reluctance to report cysticercosis in their own pigs, partly due to lack of effective treatment available in the study area (Mwidunda et al., 2015).
 Introduction and use of latrines in endemic areas helps prevent infection by increasing hygiene practices and preventing pigs from eating human faeces.
-However in some areas certain cultural taboos relating to sharing a latrine, particularly among men who were therefore more likely to defecate in the open than in a latrine (Thys et al., 2015).
+However, in some areas cultural taboos prevail, particularly among men, relating to sharing a latrine, who were therefore more likely to defecate in the open than in a latrine (Thys et al., 2015).

-An additional education resource is an online program, ‘the vicious worm’, although there are currently no data indicating its effectiveness (Johansen et al., 2014).
+A further helpful education resource is an online program, ‘the vicious worm’, targeting T. solium and cysticercosis (Johansen et al., 2014).
 In addition to good hygiene practices, reducing the overall environmental contamination with helminth eggs and larvae by animal hosts is also necessary.
-This involves regular deworming of animals, although wild populations, such as raccoons which are infected with Baylisascaris procyonis, will be harder to target in a chemotherapy campaign.
-Limiting contact with potentially contaminated areas through avoiding raccoon latrines (communal sites of defecation), covering sand boxes and enclosing areas where children play to prevent animals from entering, can also be effective preventative measures.
+This involves regular deworming of animals, although wild-life populations, such as raccoons, which are infected with Baylisascaris procyonis, will be difficult to target in a chemotherapy-based control campaign.
+Limiting contact with potentially egg-contaminated locations through avoiding communal raccoon defecation areas covering sand boxes and enclosing areas where children play to prevent animals from entering, can also be effective preventative measures.

 Targeting definitive hosts and vectors

-Control programs for fascioliasis and Asian schistosomiasis often target animal hosts, thereby reducing the number of eggs entering the environment and limiting human exposure.
-In the Philippines methods of control targeting bovines with Fasciola species has included keeping bovines penned, rather than tethered on rice paddies, in rivers, and water holes - which are a habitats of the snail hosts.
-Other control measures include drying out bovine stool for a number of weeks before utilising it as a fertiliser, bovine chemotherapy, and snail control (Gray et al., 2008b).
-Similar methods would be beneficial for schistosomiasis control although primarily bovine chemotherapy, bovine vaccination, snail control, replacement of bovines with tractors, and barrier farming for bovines have been used primarily in China (Gray et al., 2012, Gray et al., 2009a, Gray et al., 2007, Gray et al., 2008a, Gray et al., 2009b, Guo et al., 2006, Hou et al., 2008).
-In the Philippines human chemotherapy has often been the only method of control, although snail mollusciciding and/or environmental modifications (such as removing vegetation from along waterways) to remove snail habitats have also been employed.
+Control programs for fascioliasis and Asian schistosomiasis often target animal hosts, thereby reducing the number of eggs entering the environment and limiting human exposure to infection.
+In the Philippines, methods of control targeting bovines with Fasciola species have included keeping animals penned, rather than tethered on rice paddies, in rivers, or close to water holes - which are habitats of lymnaeid snail hosts.
+Other fascioliasis control measures include drying out bovine stool for a number of weeks before utilising it as fertiliser, bovine chemotherapy, and snail control (Gray et al., 2008b).
+Similar methods would apply for schistosomiasis control although bovine chemotherapy, bovine vaccination, snail control, replacement of bovines with tractors, and barrier farming for bovines have been trialled in China (Gray et al., 2012, Gray et al., 2009a, Gray et al., 2007, Gray et al., 2008a, Gray et al., 2009b, Guo et al., 2006, Hou et al., 2008).
+In the Philippines, human chemotherapy has often been the only method of schistosomiasis control, although mollusciciding and/or environmental modifications (such as removing vegetation from along waterways) to remove snail habitats have also been employed.

-Climate change is also a potential player with regards to expansion of certain parasites to new areas, particularly those helminths requiring mosquito and snail vectors, both of which often have specific climatic requirements (Genchi et al., 2011, Lv et al., 2006, Caminade et al., 2015, Pedersen et al., 2014).
-Climate change may also inhibit spread of some disease vectors due to reductions in suitable environments, for instance A. cantonensis, for which mathematical models predict will decrease as a result (Lv et al., 2006).
+Climate change is also a potential player with regards to expansion of certain parasites to new areas, particularly those helminths whose lifecyles involve mosquito or snail vectors, which often have specific climatic requirements (Genchi et al., 2011, Lv et al., 2006, Caminade et al., 2015, Pedersen et al., 2014).
+Climate change may also inhibit spread of some disease vectors due to reductions in suitable environments, ana example being A. cantonensis, for which mathematical models predict will decrease in prevalence as a result (Lv et al., 2006).

-The control of zoonotic filariasis can involve targeting the insect vectors, animal reservoirs and prophylaxis or treatment of humans by vaccines and chemotherapy.
-There are currently no human vaccines against any of the zoonotic filarial worms; however potential vaccine targets have been identified and “veterinary only” vaccines are being trialled (Verma and Jaiswal, 2013, Godel et al., 2012).
+The control of zoonotic filariasis can involve targeting the insect vectors, animal reservoirs and prophylaxis or treatment of humans by chemotherapy.
+There are currently no human vaccines against any of the filarial worms; however potential vaccine targets have been identified and “veterinary only” vaccines are being trialled (Verma and Jaiswal, 2013, Godel et al., 2012).

 Molecular tools